 These mindsets can help you solve problems through the lens of a design thinker, whether you’re using design thinking tools or not.
-The team at Highland has found these mindsets to be immensely valuable, and we encourage our teams to apply them to every project from CRM integration to OutSystems development.
+The team at Highland has found these mindsets to be immensely valuable, and we encourage our teams to apply them to every project from existing product roadmaps to net-new innovation:

 When is the last time you spoke with a customer at length about their experience with your firm?
 About what they hoped to accomplish by hiring your product or service?

 It’s surprising how many weeks and months can go by without a team really talking, face to face, with a customer.
 Focus groups and NPS scores and satisfaction surveys typically ask customers for an opinion on how you are performing, often putting some digital intermediary like a survey form between them and the customer.